juice-shop/pwning-juice-shop/part2/xss.md

 * Look for an input field where its content appears in the response HTML when its form is submitted.
 * Try probing for XSS vulberabilities by submitting text wrapped in an HTML tag which is easy to spot on screen, e.g. `<h1>` or `<strike>`.

+### XSS Tier 2: Perform a persisted XSS attack bypassing a client-side security mechanism

+#### Hints

+### XSS Tier 3: Perform a persisted XSS attack without using the frontend application at all

+#### Hints

+### XSS Tier 4: Perform a persisted XSS attack bypassing a server-side security mechanism

+#### Hints

+* The _Comment_ field if the _Contact Us_ is where you want to focus on
+* Try injecting the required attack payload directly, and it will be eliminated on server side

 ----

 [^1]: https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)